 Ideally, data lakes can achieve company goals by offering great value and flexibility to business teams.
 With an adequate amount of foresight and planning, as well as strong data governance practices, organizations can automate data lake initiatives enough to handle their size and scope, and thus maximize their business intelligence value.

 “Data lakes that can scale at the pace of the cloud remove integration barriers and clear a path for more timely and informed business decisions.” — Brian Stein & Alan Morrison, PwC, Technology Forecast: Rethinking integration, Issue 1, 2014)

 As new advancements in technology emerge, big data keeps getting bigger.
-Consider for example how the “Internet of Things” (IoT) is transmitting ever-increasing amounts of information, which in turn is creating more storage options, usually in the cloud.
-Storing all that data is only the beginning of course.
+One of the best examples of this is in the “Internet of Things” (IoT), where tens of billions of devices are transmitting information.
+This in turn is creating more storage options, usually in the cloud.
+But storing all that data is only the beginning of course.

 In the case of IoT, leveraging it means being able to integrate it in the ways described above.
-But i’s also about things like aggregation the edge, and security.
-The key is having agile strategies that allow you to effectively utilize as much of that stored data as possible … and to enable your business to achieve its information-driven goals within the frameworks of the future.
+But it also about raises opportunities for efficiency improvements like aggregation the edge, and challenges for data security.
+The key is having agile strategies that allow you to effectively utilize as much of that stored data as possible … and to enable your business to achieve its information-driven goals within the compliance frameworks of the future.

 It is inevitable and perennial, in life and in business, that there will always be more and more data, and newer better ways to store and leverage it through integration methodologies.
 Think about which one will help you use that data in the ways that matter most to you.
 Give IRI a call if you need some help.